phil294/GitLG/README.md

  - By default, 15,000 commits are loaded and displayed at once (see log cmd) and rendered efficiently inside a virtual scroller.
 Because of this, you can quickly scroll over thousands of commits without slowing down or performance issues.
  - Show stashes
  - Green/red insertions/deletion stats
+ - Drag/drop branch tips on top of each other to merge etc.

 ## Configuration